bharatreddy/bharatreddy.github.io/_posts/2015-01-20-sql-pandas-part1.md

 resDF = resDF[ resDF['ratingDate'].isnull() ]\
 .reset_index()['name']
 print resDF
-{% endhighlight %}

 0     Daniel Lewis
 1    Chris Jackson
 Name: name, dtype: object

+{% endhighlight %}

-## Question-5 : Write a query to return the ratings data in a more readable
-format: reviewer name, movie title, stars, and ratingDate.
+## Question-5 : Write a query to return the ratings data in a more readable format: reviewer name, movie title, stars, and ratingDate.
 Also, sort the data, first by reviewer name, then by movie title, and lastly by number of stars.

 ### Solution using SQL

-**In [6]:**

-{% highlight python %}
+{% highlight ipy %}
-#SQL query
+In [6]: #SQL query
 qry = """
         SELECT re.name, mv.title, ra.stars, ra.ratingDate
         FROM Movie mv